Community Counts: CDC Public Health Surveillance Project For Bleeding Disorders

 - Mortality Reporting is gathering information about causes of death of patients who received care at HTCs and have died since September 30, 2011.

-Demographic data from HTC visits through July 31, 2018 on nearly 96,500 unique individuals has been collected utilizing ATHN Clinical Manager and ATHN Study Manager.
+Demographic data from HTC visits through September 29, 2020 on over 100,200 unique individuals has been collected utilizing ATHN Clinical Manager and ATHN Study Manager.
 Detailed Registry data are also included on individuals with hemophilia or related bleeding disorders.
 To view Community Counts data reports visit Community Counts Data Reports on the CDC website.

 As part of Community Counts, blood specimens from individuals participating in the Registry for Bleeding Disorders Surveillance are tested in a central laboratory to learn more about inhibitors and infectious diseases like hepatitis C and HIV.
 The Registry data, together with the specimen testing results, will allow the tracking of trends in inhibitor development and monitor other outcomes such as adoption of prophylaxis, rates of joint bleeding, joint and other surgeries, adoption of new products, morbidities in women with bleeding disorders, and many other outcomes.